-If the allegation concerns the head teacher, then the Chair of Governors or the Chair of the Trust should be informed immediately.
+If the allegation concerns the head teacher, then the Chair of Governors should be informed immediately.

 In KCSIE 2021 Part Four they introduced two sections covering the two levels of allegation/concern.
 1. allegations that meet the harm threshold and 2. allegations/concerns that do not meet the harm threshold and are referred to as low level concerns.
-These will still be recorded internally but nott passed on if the member of staff leaves the school.
+These will still be recorded internally but not passed on if the member of staff leaves the school.